-Students attending online classes are required to test their audio and video equipment before joining a Zoom session and attend each class session with their cameras on and audio working.
-Students who do not have their cameras on throughout the entirety of the Zoom session may be marked absent from the Zoom class, and that absence will count against their attendance per the attendance policy stated above.
+Students attending online classes are required to test their audio and video equipment before joining a Zoom session, and attend each class session with their cameras on and audio working.
+Students who do not have their cameras on throughout the entirety of the Zoom session may be marked absent from the Zoom class.
+That absence will count against their attendance per the attendance policy.
 If a student is unable to turn their camera on for an individual class due to an emergency, the student should notify their professor prior to the start of class.
-Students in the Hybrid online program who seek accommodations due to a disability must speak to the Dean or the Dean's designate.
+Students seeking disability accommodations must apply through the registrar's office by submitting the accommodation application available on the law school's website.